chainstacklabs/freedom-dividend-chaincode/webapp/server/README.md

-# Backend
+# Back end

-## Install prerequiste
+## Install prerequistes

 - Node.js, version 12 - V12.13.1 and higher
 - NPM tool version 6 or higher
 - [nodemon](https://nodemon.io/)

-## Add Required .env File
+## Add the required .env file

-create personalized .env using webapp/server/.env.template
+Create a personalized `.env` using `webapp/server/.env.template`.

-The demo is setup with a Fabric network deployed on Chainstack, you can edit `AS_LOCALHOST`, `Orderer details`, `Admin` values in the `.env` file to have it work with a network deployed on your local machine.
+The demo is set up with a Hyperledger Fabric v2 network deployed on Chainstack, you can edit `AS_LOCALHOST`, `Orderer details`, `Admin` values in the `.env` file to have it work with a network deployed on your local machine.

 ```
 AS_LOCALHOST=false
 FABRIC_CFG_PATH=/etc/hyperledger/config